Real-Time Uncertainty Estimation in Computer Vision via Uncertainty-Aware Distribution Distillation: Experiments

 \subsection{Semantic Segmentation}

-Bayesian SegNet\cite{kendall2015bayesian}, which contains dropout layers inserted after the central four encoder and decoder units, was proposed to obtain uncertainty estimates for semantic segmentation tasks.
+Bayesian SegNet\cite{kendall2015bayesian}, which contains dropout layers inserted after the central four encoder and decoder units, was proposed to obtain uncertainty estimates for semantic segmentation.
 In this work, we use the architecture with a dropout rate of $0.5$ as the teacher model for all our experiments.
-We evaluate the method using the CamVid and the Pascal VOC2012 datasets.
+We use the CamVid and VOC2012 datasets.

 For CamVid, following Kendall et al.\cite{kendall2015bayesian}, we use $11$ generalized classes and a downsampled image size of $360 \times 480$.
 For the teacher network, we train using the Stochastic Gradient Descent (SGD) with an initial learning rate of $10^{-3}$, a momentum of $0.9$, and a weight decay of $5 \times 10^{-4}$ for 100,000 steps.
 In order to achieve faster convergence, we initialize the student network using the weights of the teacher network.
 To this end, a smaller initial learning rate of $5\times10^{-4}$ is used to train the student network for 80,000 steps.
 We employ a ``poly" learning rate policy on both the teacher and student networks as done by Chen et al.\cite{chen2017rethinking}.
 We use a batch size of 4 for both per step.